m1010j/async-explorations-writeup/README.md

 Unfortunately, there's no way to await a message from a Web Worker.
 The Web Worker API only provides us with an `onmessage` event that triggers a callback _whenever_ the Web Worker posts a message.
 It is thus not possible to implement Fibonacci where the recursive calls spawn subworkers.
 The same is true for the experimental [`worker` module][node-worker-threads] in Node.js.
 (More on the `worker` module in a bit.)

+At least for now, we therefore need to give up hope on performant multi-threaded asynchronous recursive functions.

 ### Assorted observations

 I close with some assorted observations regarding Edge, lower-end devices, Safari, iOS, Android, and memoization.